ColleagueRiley/Clipboard-Copy-Paste/README.md

 		XGetWindowProperty(display, request->requestor, request->property, 0, LONG_MAX, False, ATOM_PAIR, &actualType, &actualFormat, &count, &bytesAfter, (unsigned char **) &targets);
 ```

 Now we'll loop through the supported targets.
-If the supported targets match one of our supported targets, we can pass the data via `XChangeProperty`.
+If the supported targets match one of our supported targets, we can pass the data with `XChangeProperty`.

 If the target is not used, the second argument should be set to None, marking it as unused.